LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/EnhancedManagerWorkspace/new-agent-manager-experience.md

 ### Searching for specific conversations

-To search for a specific conversation, start by navigating to the All Connections area within the agent workspace.
+To search for a specific conversation, start by navigating to the All Conversations area within the agent workspace.

 The timeframe for the search now appears on top of the list and you can start filtering based on time. **Note:** You can search for conversations that began within the past 13 months.